 Who else remembers how much pocket money they received as a kid?
 Or the experience of finding a gold coin left by the tooth fairy?
 Or saving up to buy that thing, whatever is was, that Mum and Dad wouldn’t buy you so you had to save up all by yourself?

-If any of these memories has struck a chord, it might be because money is a larger part of the average Australian childhood than you might originally think.
+If any of these memories has struck a chord, it might be because money is a larger part of the average childhood than you might originally think.
 According to Sunitha Chamala, financial planner and member of the Financial Planning Association of Australia, your childhood experiences play a significant role in shaping attitudes, beliefs and behaviours about money.
 She continues by saying “These habits stick with you for life, and establishing those habits in children is much easier than trying to change them down the track.
-Changing bad habits later on I much harder than instilling them from the beginning”.
+Changing bad habits, later on, is much harder than instilling them from the beginning”.